Tinderbox (Siouxsie and the Banshees album)

-Tinderbox is the seventh studio album by English rock band Siouxsie and the Banshees.
+Tinderbox is the seventh studio album by the English rock band Siouxsie and the Banshees.
 It was released on 21 April 1986 by Wonderland and Polydor Records in the United Kingdom and by Geffen Records in the United States.
 It was the band's first full-length effort recorded with then-new guitarist John Valentine Carruthers; Carruthers had previously only added a few parts on the 1984 EP The Thorn.
 The first recording sessions for the album took place at Hansa by the Wall in Berlin in May 1985.

 Two songs were released as singles between late 1985 and early 1986, "Cities in Dust" and "Candyman".
 Tinderbox peaked at number 13 on the UK Albums Chart and at number 88 on the US Billboard 200.

 PopMatters included it on their list of the "12 essential alternative rock albums from the 1980s", and alternative rock artists including Billy Howerdel of A Perfect Circle, Jean-Benoît Dunckel of Air and Rachel Goswell of Slowdive, have cited it as an inspiration.

-To celebrate the 35th anniversary of Tinderbox, a burgundy coloured vinyl edition was released in October 2021.

-Background and release
+Background

 The album was written to be presented live on stage in full like Juju was in 1981 on its subsequent tour.
-After rehearsing the songs for months, the band went abroad in Berlin to record the new material in May 1985 (they had previously recorded in Germany, in Bavaria, for The Thorn EP).
+After rehearsing the songs for months and demoing them in late 1984, the band went abroad in Berlin to record the new material in May 1985 (they had previously recorded in Germany, in Bavaria, for The Thorn EP).
 The lead single, "Cities in Dust", was the only track that was entirely recorded at Matrix Studios in London in September.
-The rest of the vocal parts were done at Air Studio in December.
+The rest of the vocal parts were done at AIR Studios in December.